Bacopa monnieri - Brahmi 101

 Is it an analgesic and an anti-inflammatory?

 Yes.
 It’s often used to address backache, joint pain, and other aches and pains.
+It also contains pro-inflammatory cytokines, which have the potential to accelerate an inflammatory immune response.

 Does it provide support for intestinal issues?